Elegant Damascus, besieged by both sides

 One landed next to the home of the foreign minister, Walid al-Moualem, a few minutes walk from the private residence of the president himself.
 Another fell on a building formerly owned by Assad's uncle, Rifaat, now banished in exile.
 From the building, which houses top officials, hangs a portrait of the president.

-Outgunned by forces dominated by Assad's Alawite minority, the mainly Sunni Muslim rebels have made little headway of late in reaching the center.
-After the devastation suffered by the suburbs from rockets, rebel attacks on the city center are sparse in comparison.
+Outgunned by forces dominated by Assad's Alawite minority, the mainly Sunni Muslim rebels have made little headway of late in reaching the centre.
+[ID:nL6N0BI9R3] After the devastation suffered by the suburbs from rockets, rebel attacks on the city centre are sparse in comparison.

 But those living there see them as an outlet for mounting resentment among the Sunni poor on the outskirts over what they see as sympathies for Assad among the wealthy downtown, not just among Alawites but also prosperous Sunni merchant families.